stupidmankind/BYpassDoc/docs/source/commands/sendmouseclick.rst

 ----------

 **Mouse Click**
-	Indicate the type of click required
+	Indicate the type of click required.